Event

 Why is a data stack important?

 “Time is money.”
-A cliché, but true, especially when it comes to a data-driven corporation.
-The more efficient a data stack with transforming raw data, the faster data teams can monetize it.
+A cliché but true, especially when it comes to a data-driven corporation.
+The more efficient a data stack with transforming raw data, the faster your data science teams can monetize it.
 Having the proper tools in your modern data stack is critical for your company's overall success.

 Legacy data stack: